 Air Drying Dishes

-In most cases, allowing your dishes to air dry is the most sanitary and energy-efficient method.
-Set up a dish drainer or drying rack near your rinsing sink, and place the clean dishes on it, so they can air dry.
+IUn most cases, allowing your dishes to air dry is the most sanitary and energy-efficient method.
+Set up a dish drainer or drying rack near your rinsing sink, and place the clean dishes on it so they can air dry.
+For more tips on organizing your dishwashing area, consider checking out this guide on entryway organization.

 Towel Drying Dishes